openshift/enhancements/enhancements/authentication/service-ca-cert-generation-for-statefulset-pods.md

 ### Implementation Details/Notes/Constraints

-#### The Pod Creation vs. Secret Creation Race
+#### The Pod Creation vs. Secret Update Race

 As described above,
-creating a StatefulSet triggers both pods and the secret to be created concurrently, and the application must be designed to support that by triggering the pod to be re-created.
+creating or scaling up a StatefulSet triggers both pods creation and secret creation/update concurrently, and the application must be designed to support that.

+The Kubelet will delay container creation if secrets are not available;
+so, this primarily affects scale-up, where new StatefulSet pods could be launched before their certificates are created.

+The simplest way to handle that is for the pod to fail if it can’t find a certificate, triggering the StatefulSet delay/retry logic.
+Alternatively, if the secret is mounted as a volume (which is live-updated by the Kubelet as the secret changes), the pod could internally wait until the certificate is available in the expected location.

 To avoid the race in predictable situations, the controller creates some _extra_ certificates on top of the StatefulSet.spec.replicas request,